statsmodels/statsmodels/docs/source/dev/naming_conventions.rst

 usually put in files named `tools.py` and statistical functions, such as statistical tests are placed in `stattools.py`.
 Everything has directories for :ref:`tests <testing>`.

+See also the related explanation in :ref:`importpaths <importpaths>`.

 Variable Names
 ~~~~~~~~~~~~~~
 All of our models assume that data is arranged with variables in columns.
 Thus, internally the data